 How much does a 3kW solar system cost in Australia, and how much energy can you expect it to produce?
 This article takes a look a these questions, as well as returns and payback periods for 3kW solar systems.

-Price ranges for 3kW solar PV systems
+History of prices for 3kW solar systems in Australia.

 Power output for a typical 3kW solar system